Neuroesthetics: Approaches of study

 The aesthetic enjoyment of individuals can be investigated using brain imaging experiments.
 When subjects are confronted with images of a particular level of aesthetics, the specific brain areas that are activated can be identified.
 It is argued that the sense of beauty and aesthetic judgment presupposes a change in the activation of the brain's reward system.

 In 2004, Helmut Leder has developed a broad research program on the psychology of aesthetics and the arts.
 This program was introduced as a cognitive model of the appreciation of art in a paper published in the British Journal of Psychology.
 This model has served to frame many studies on the cognitive foundations of art, neuroaesthetics, product design, and web design, among other fields.

 A crucial aspect of research lies in whether aesthetic judgment can be thought of as a bottom-up process driven by neural primitives or as a top-down process with high level cognition.
 Neurologists have had success researching primitives.
 However, there is a need to define higher level abstract philosophical concepts objectively with neural correlates.
+A phenomenon called embodied cognition allows art viewers to mentally place themselves inside the artwork, and feel not only as if they were there but feel how the creator of the art may have felt [1a].
+Embodied cognition is a theory that suggests sensory experiences, motor actions, and the environment play significant roles in shaping how we think, reason, and understand the world; our material world is just that, not a projection created by the mind.
 It is suggested that aesthetic experience is a function of the interaction between top-down, intentional orientation of attention and the bottom-up perceptual facilitation of image construction.
 In other words, because untrained persons automatically apply the object-identification habit to viewing artworks, top-down control to reduce this habit may be necessary to engage aesthetic perception.
 This suggests that artists would show different levels of activation than non-artists.

 Aesthetic responses to different types of art and techniques has recently been explored.
 Cubism is the most radical departure from Western forms of art, with the proposed purpose of forcing the viewer to discover less unstable elements of the object to be represented.
 It eliminates interferences such as lighting and perspective angle to capture objects as they really are.
 This may be compared to how the brain maintains an object's identity despite varying conditions.
 Modern, representational, and impressionistic art has also been studied for the purpose of explaining visual processing systems.
 Yet aesthetic judgments exists in all domains, not just art.